charpeni/react-native-url-polyfill/README.md

 > - URL incorrectly adds trailing slash [react-native#24428](https://github.com/facebook/react-native/issues/24428).
 > - Creating an instance of URL like: `new URL('http://facebook.com')` throws an exception [react-native#16434](https://github.com/facebook/react-native/issues/16434).

-Unfortunately, adding `react-native-url-polyfill` to React Native source code will means adding 📦 **78.78 KB** (as of RN 0.65) to the JavaScript bundle.

 That's why you may need this external dependency.
 So, if you use `URL` within your app, you probably want to take a look at the installation steps below!

+Unfortunately, adding `react-native-url-polyfill` to React Native source code will means adding 📦 **78.78 KB** (as of RN 0.65) to the JavaScript bundle, that's why it's not included by default.

 ## Installation